Forensic Accounting

 How do you ensure the training is engaging and relevant for leadership?

 The key is to use real-life examples from the business itself to keep things interesting.
-I also leave plenty of space for discussion and “tangents” to come up, since good training tends to stimulate more questions.
+I also leave plenty of space for discussion, since good training tends to stimulate more questions.